Shuttle/shuttle-esb/_posts/2016-03-27-nuget-package-rename.md

 	</modules>
 ~~~

-The same applies to the
+The same applies to any other configuration sections.